Tuesday, March 03, 2026

 Here are the Western Blots

-and here are the darkness of the blots converted to numerical form:
+and here is the darkness of the blots converted to numerical form:

 Both groups of mice received exactly the same dose of insulin, 0.75iu/kg, high enough to seriously kick the insulin signalling cascade but still with a fairly low incidence of serious hypoglycaemia.
 The intention is to get a near maximal insulin response *without* lethal hypoglycaemia.